-Any incidence or suspected incidence of bribery and corruption is to be reported to the appropriate manager and it is to be investigated fully prior to any action being taken.
+Any incidence or suspected incidence of bribery and corruption is to be reported immediately to the Whistleblower line and/or to the Ethics Committee and it is to be investigated fully prior to any action being taken.

-The Company's full policy and procedures on anti-bribery and corruption can be found here.
+The company's full policy and procedures on anti-bribery and corruption can be found here.

-13. REPORTING AND RECORDS
+11. REPORTING AND RECORDS